BytePane

 git push origin --delete feat/add-search-api

 The key rule: main is always deployable.
 Never push broken code directly to main.
-Use branch protection rules to require passing CI checks and at least one approving review before merge.
+Use GitHub branch protection or repository rules to require passing CI checks, resolved conversations, and at least one approving review before merge.

 Trunk-Based Development: Maximum Velocity